-1. The demonstration was both enormous (comparatively) and truly a joint struggle, with around 350 Israelis, along with international supporters, organized by a broad coalition of Leftist Israeli groups, coming on six buses from Tel Aviv and Jerusalem, and a similar amount of Palestinians from Susya itself, as well as from other parts of the West Bank, including activists from Beit Umar, Bethlehem, Beit Jala, East Jerusalem and the much renowned Palestinian nonviolent activist from Bil’in, Abdallah Abu Rahmeh.
+1. The demonstration was both enormous (comparatively) and truly a joint struggle, with around 350 Israelis, along with international supporters, organized by a broad coalition of Leftist Israeli groups, coming on six buses from Tel Aviv and Jerusalem, and a similar amount of Palestinians from Susiya itself, as well as from other parts of the West Bank, including activists from Beit Umar, Bethlehem, Beit Jala, East Jerusalem and the much renowned Palestinian nonviolent activist from Bil’in, Abdallah Abu Rahmeh.

-2. The demonstration itself was led in a manner that was both dignified and entirely non-violent, but also extremely determined and powerful, with Palestinian women and girls taking a large part in organizing the chants and leading the march towards historical Susya.
+2. The demonstration itself was led in a manner that was both dignified and entirely non-violent, but also extremely determined and powerful, with Palestinian women and girls taking a large part in organizing the chants and leading the march towards historical Susiya.

 3. The march was, of course, cut short by Israeli army and border police, who shot tear gas and threw stun grenades at the 100% peaceful protesters.

 4. One Israeli protester- a pacifist who recently refused to serve in the IDF- was hit in the head, either by the tear gas canister itself or by a rock that bounced up as a result of the tear gas canister being shot near him.
 He is being treated in a hospital in Jerusalem, and is not in any serious danger.